MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **OptInShown** – Indicates whether the opt in dialog shown on the first boot of the app has already been shown

+### Office.Licensing.NextUserLicensingEligible

-  - **Office.Licensing.NextUserLicensingEligible -** This signal tells us if a user is qualified to move to our new licensing stack.
-This is critical to quantify the impact on existing users as we roll out our new licensing stack and make sure that users are not losing functionality
+This signal tells us if a user is qualified to move to our new licensing stack.
+This is critical to quantify the impact on existing users as we roll out our new licensing stack and make sure that users are not losing functionality.

 This event collects no fields.